Zettlr/zettlr-docs/docs/en/troubleshooting.md

 ## 4. Ask the Community for Help

 If none of the above steps seem to help, you can ask the community.
 Sometimes, someone else has encountered a similar problem and might be able to help you.
-The community is active both on the [Zettlr subreddit](https://www.reddit.com/r/Zettlr) and on [the forum](https://forum.zettlr.com/), so you can choose which one you like.
+The community is active both on the [Zettlr subreddit](https://www.reddit.com/r/Zettlr) and on [Discord](https://discord.com/invite/PcfS3DM9Xj), so you can choose which one you like.

 ## 5. Open a GitHub Issue